cprass/adventofcode23/readme.md

 ## Usage

 The entrypoing is a single Go application.
 There are several flags that can be used to control the output.
 The program reads the puzzle input in the form text files.
-The text input is expected at `data.txt` or `test.txt` (for running the AoC test cases) per default, but the location can also be controlled via parameters.
+The text input is expected at `./data.txt` or `./internal/day_{n}/test.txt` (for running the AoC test cases) per default, but the location can also be controlled via parameters.

 This might look weird at first, but it is a good setup for actively working on puzzles.
 You can have your main puzzle input in `data.txt` while switching to the example data in `test.txt` without any issues.